-- Provides a robust and comprehensive framework for data security in financial institutions. - Offers flexibility for customization to fit the specific requirements and needs of each state. - Includes the ability to require and enforce data breach notification requirements.
+- Provides a robust and comprehensive framework for data security in financial institutions. - Offers flexibility for customization to fit the specific requirements and needs of each state. - Includes notification requirements following a notification event.

 Cons:

 - Adoption may require a more extensive legislative process. - The flexibility for customization may encourage states to implement different requirements and become unaligned with each other and the FTC Safeguards Rule. - There is a potential for greater industry pushback due to the appearance of more requirements and the opportunity for uneven implementation state to state.